moov-io/terms-dictionary/README.md

 - **remote deposit transfer**<a id="remote-deposit"></a>: The process of customers making deposits remotely by scanning checks, often using a mobile device.

+- **retrieval request**<a id="retrieval-request"></a>: Sent from an issuer to merchant, this is a request for detailed information regarding a completed transaction.
+This often occurs when there is potential for a [chargeback](#chargeback).

 - **return code**<a id="return-code"></a>: A notification of a payment return or correction for a business or user.

 - **risk management**<a id="risk-management"></a>: The process of identifying potential sources of risk and attempting to mitigate them.
 In payments, major types of risk include credit risk, fraud, and data security.